apoirrier/CTFs-writeups/DarkCTF2020/Pwn/newPaX.md

 }
 ```

-We have a nice buffer overflow available for us.
-Let's quickly check the security:
+This is an easy buffer overflow.
+Let's quickly check security:

 ![checksec](../images/newpax_checksec.png)